MyselfRoshan/scholly/README.md

 -   [ ] Responsive in hero, partner, start and advantage section
 -   [ ] Look for Swier package for carousel slider
+-   [ ] Popover model in partner page